Kon'e: Nara period (710–794)

 In the Tang dynasty, the emperor's gǔnfú (袞服) was composed of two distinct garments, following the traditional yi-shang (衣裳) system—yi (衣), the upper garment, and shang (裳), a skirt-like lower garment.
 In contrast, the Japanese imperial ceremonial attire consisted of three components: the upper robe, a pair of trousers (hakama), and a short pleated overskirt (hirami), reflecting a different development in the structure of court dress.

 While Chinese court attire did not include skirt-like garments worn over trousers, Japanese formal dress—both for the emperor and civil officials—included hirami worn over hakama.
-The hirami, a short pleated overskirt, later came to be referred to as mo (裳) in the Heian period.
+The hirami, a short pleated overskirt, later came to be referred to as mo in the Heian period.

 The use of hirami in Japanese court dress represents a continuous tradition dating back to the Asuka period, and was incorporated into the design of the Kon'e.
 Although inspired by Tang models, the Japanese formal costume developed its own distinctive structure for the lower body.

 At the Shōsōin, a pair of shoes known as Nō-no-gorairi (衲御礼履), believed to have been worn by Emperor Shōmu at the Eye-Opening Ceremony of the Great Buddha, are preserved today.

 Heian period (794–1185)

-The Kon'e was formally designated as the emperor’s ritual attire by an imperial edict issued in 820 (Kōnin 11) by Emperor Saga.
-According to the Nihon Kiryaku, the edict stipulated that the emperor should wear the Hakuginu (帛衣) for Shinto rituals, the Konben Jūnishō (袞冕十二章; Kon'e and Benkan adorned with the Twelve Ornaments) for the imperial New Year’s audience (Chōga), and the Kōrozen no gohō (黄櫨染衣) for various official events.
+The Kon'e was formally designated as the emperor's ritual attire by an imperial edict issued in 820 (Kōnin 11) by Emperor Saga.
+According to the Nihon Kiryaku, the edict stipulated that the emperor should wear the for Shinto rituals, the Konben Jūnishō (袞冕十二章; Kon'e and Benkan adorned with the Twelve Ornaments) for the imperial New Year's audience (Chōga), and the for various official events.

-The term Konben Jūnishō refers to the combination of the Benkan (冕冠; imperial crown), which bears twelve hanging ornaments (ryū 旒) of beaded strings, and the Kon'e, which is embroidered with twelve symbolic motifs known as the Jūnishō (十二章, Twelve Ornaments).
+The term Konben Jūnishō refers to the combination of the Benkan (冕冠; imperial crown), which bears twelve hanging ornaments (ryū 旒) of beaded strings, and the Kon'e, which is embroidered with twelve symbolic motifs known as the Twelve Ornaments (十二章, Jūnishō).